Dr. Alexander Henlein

 }

-• [PDF] M. Klement, A. Henlein, and A. Mehler, “VoxML Annotation Tool Review and Suggestions for Improvement,” in Proceedings of the Seventeenth Joint ACL – ISO Workshop on Interoperable Semantic Annotation (ISA-17, Note for special track on visual information annotation), 2021.
+Mark Klement, Alexander Henlein and Alexander Mehler.
+June, 2021.
+VoxML Annotation Tool Review and Suggestions for Improvement.
+Proceedings of the Seventeenth Joint ACL - ISO Workshop on Interoperable Semantic Annotation (ISA-17, Note for special track on visual information annotation).

-Author = {Klement, Mark and Henlein, Alexander and Mehler, Alexander},
+author = {Klement, Mark and Henlein, Alexander and Mehler, Alexander},

-Title = {VoxML Annotation Tool Review and Suggestions for Improvement},
+title = {VoxML Annotation Tool Review and Suggestions for Improvement},

-BookTitle = {Proceedings of the Seventeenth Joint ACL - ISO Workshop on Interoperable Semantic Annotation (ISA-17, Note for special track on visual information annotation)},
+booktitle = {Proceedings of the Seventeenth Joint ACL - ISO Workshop on Interoperable

-Series = {ISA-17},
+series = {ISA-17},

 location = {Groningen, Netherlands},